-- Practical and a little messy – These surfaces can be used with any type of pans from copper to cast iron.
-Ceramic electric surfaces are also easy to clean for when you get distracted or don’t quite get the recipe right.
+- Practical and a little messy – These surfaces can be used with any type of pan from copper to cast iron.
+Ceramic electric surfaces are also easy to clean, perfect for when you get distracted or don’t quite get the recipe right.

 - Budget-conscious – These types of cooking surfaces initially cost less than gas or induction, but they may not be as energy efficient.

-- Patient – It can take some time for electric to get to temperature and also to adjust when you change the temperature.
+- Patient – It can take some time for electric to get to the desired temperature and also to adjust when you change the temperature.

 People who prefer gas are…

-- Professional, or at least they want to be – This is the surface preferred by professional chefs because the temperature can be adjust quickly.
-But if you don’t have a sous chef, cleaning up your mess on the stove can be time consuming.
+- Professional, or at least they want to be – This is the surface preferred by professional chefs because the temperature can be adjusted quickly.
+But if you don’t have a sous-chef, cleaning up your mess on the stove can be time consuming.